bobbyrune94/PokeNameBot/README.md

-# Nuzlocke Name Claim
+# PokeNameBot
-This repository stores the code for the discord bot and lambdas portion of the Nuzlocke Name Claim System.
+This repository stores the code for the discord bot portion of the PokeNameBot System.

 ## Discord Bot
-The discord bot allows for registered users in a discord server to claim a nickname for a pokemon evolutionary line for a streamer to use when playing a nuzlocke or other Pokemon playthrough.
+The discord bot allows for registered users in a discord server to claim a nickname for a pokemon evolutionary line for a streamer to use when playing a Pokemon playthrough.
 It interfaces with DynamoDB tables to check for registered claim roles, pokemon claim data, pokemon evolutionary lines, pokemon gender anomalies, etc.

 The bot has the following commands:
 - **/directions**: get usage instructions on the other commands